currently offering online therapy and face to face

-I receive all my clients with a non-judgmental and open mind, and with the idea that sometimes simply being listened to - really heard and understood - can have a profound impact on a person’s emotional well being.
+I receive all my clients with an open mind, and with the idea that sometimes simply being listened to - really heard and understood - can have a profound impact on a person’s emotional well being.
 This, alongside a safe and confidential space for self-reflection, and the process of linking past and present experiences with emotional responses, can result in noticeable shifts in behaviour patterns and have a positive and lasting impact on mental health and self-care.

 Therapy for children: